semanticsgraz/Semantics-Graz/README.md

+TODO:

-TODO: add blog posts as soon as they are ready :)
+1. add blog posts as soon as they are ready :)
+2. add pictures for Leas blog-post (called vilnius 1-3 in the images-folder) maybe as thumbnails or any other fancy way?

 time line: